mfouesneau/mfouesneau.github.com/docs/content/publication_list.md

     Metallicities
   url: null
   volume: '929'
   year: 2022
-- abstract: "The C-19 stream is the most metal poor stellar system ever discovered,\
-    \ with a mean metallicity $[Fe/H] = -3.38\\pm0.06$.
-Its low metallicity dispersion\
-    \ ($\\sigma_{\\rm [Fe/H]}$ $&lt;$ 0.18 at the 95\\% confidence level) as well\
-    \ as variations in sodium abundances strongly suggest a globular cluster origin.\
-    \ In this work, we use VLT/UVES spectra of seven C-19 stars to derive more precise\
-    \ velocity measurements for member stars, and to identify two new members with\
-    \ radial velocities and metallicities consistent with the stream's properties.\
-    \ One of these new member stars is located 30 $\xB0$ away from the previously\
-    \ identified body of C-19, implying that the stream is significantly more extended\
-    \ than previously known and that more members likely await discovery.
-In the main\
-    \ part of C-19, we measure a radial velocity dispersion $\\sigma_v$ = 6.2$^{+2.0}_{-1.4}$\
-    \ km s$^{-1}$ from nine members, and a stream width of 0.56$\xB0\\pm0.08\xB0$,\
-    \ equivalent to $\\sim$158 pc at a heliocentric distance of 18 kpc.
-These confirm\
-    \ that C-19 is comparatively hotter, dynamically, than other known globular cluster\
-    \ streams and shares the properties of faint dwarf galaxy streams.
-On the other\
-    \ hand, the variations in the Na abundances of the three newly observed bright\
-    \ member stars, the variations in Mg and Al for two of them, and the normal Ba\
-    \ abundance of the one star where it can be measured provide further evidence\
-    \ for a globular cluster origin.
-The tension between the dynamical and chemical\
-    \ properties of C-19 suggests that its progenitor experienced a complex birth\
-    \ environment or disruption history."
-  author:
-  - Yuan, Zhen
-  - Martin, Nicolas F.
-  - Ibata, Rodrigo A.
-  - Caffau, Elisabetta
-  - Bonifacio, Piercarlo
-  - Mashonkina, Lyudmila I.
-  - "Errani, Rapha\xEBl"
-  - Doliva-Dolinsky, Amandine
-  - Starkenburg, Else
-  - Venn, Kim A.
-  - Arentsen, Anke
-  - Aguado, David S.
-  - Bellazzini, Michele
-  - Famaey, Benoit
-  - Fouesneau, Morgan
-  - "Gonz\xE1lez Hern\xE1ndez, Jonay I."
-  - Jablonka, Pascale
-  - Lardo, Carmela
-  - Malhan, Khyati
-  - Navarro, Julio F.
-  - "S\xE1nchez Janssen, Rub\xE9n"
-  - Sestito, Federico
-  - Thomas, Guillaume F.
-  - Viswanathan, Akshara
-  - Vitali, Sara
-  bibcode: 2022arXiv220302512Y
-  category: article
-  citation_count: 0
-  doctype: eprint
-  identifier:
-  - 2022arXiv220302512Y
-  - arXiv:2203.02512
-  page: '-'
-  pub: arXiv e-prints
-  title: The Pristine survey -- XVII.
-The C-19 stream is dynamically hot and more
-    extended than previously thought
-  url: null
-  volume: null
-  year: 2022
 - abstract: Interstellar dust affects many astronomical observations through absorption and reddening, yet this extinction is also a powerful tool for studying interstellar